Join in on the fight to secure ancient heirloom vegetables: plant them in your vegetable patch!

 Diversify your root vegetables

 Rediscover white, pink and yellow turnips and rutabaga which are an ancient hybrid of turnips and kale.
-These delicately-flavored veggies will weasel into all your meals, sometimes raw, sometimes cooked… a welcome new guest in the dinner plate!
+These delicately-flavored veggies will weasel their way into all your meals, sometimes raw, sometimes cooked… a welcome new guest in the dinner plate!
 Sow in spring for early varieties, and between July and August to ensure you have enough to last you deep into winter.
 Avoid planting them near plants of the same family such as radish and cabbage.

 Parsnip was actually a prominent crop that was phased out by its cousin the carrot.
 This is quite surprising, considering that this high-yield crop presents edible roots that are much larger than carrots.